mydevelopername/Privacy-Policies/now_ish.md

-# Uni2Study - Privacy Policy
+# now-ish - Privacy Policy

 The app was not programmmed to have a connection to the internet.